 What Is the NLRB?

-If you’re an employee looking to improve your pay or working conditions, or to form a union, you may be worried about how your employer will react to your efforts.
-However, if you work in the private sector, there’s a good chance you’re protected by the National Labor Relations Board, or NLRB.
-Read on to learn more about the NLRB and how it can help you as an employee.
+If you're an employee looking to improve your pay or working conditions or thinking of forming a union, you may be worried about how your employer will react.
+However, if you work in the private sector, there's a good chance you're protected by the National Labor Relations Board (NLRB).
+Read on to learn more about the NLRB and how it can protect you as an employee.

 Origins of the NLRB

-The NLRB was formed in 1935 by the National Labor Relations Act, which was enacted to “protect the rights of employees and employers, to encourage collective bargaining, and to curtail certain private sector labor and management practices.”
-Consequently, the NLRB was created as an independent federal agency to enforce the goals of the Act.
+The NLRB was formed in 1935 by the National Labor Relations Act, which was enacted to “protect the rights of employees and employers, to encourage collective bargaining, and to curtail certain private sector labor and management practices."
+The NLRB is a supervising federal agency administering the NLRA.

 The Composition of the NLRB

 The NLRB is composed of a five-member board, the General Counsel, and a division of judges, in addition to other offices and divisions that support these entities.
-The General Counsel and the members of the Board are appointed by the President to four- and five-year terms, respectively.
-Headquartered in Washington D.C., the NLRB also has 26 regional offices to help with local union elections and alleged violations of the NLRA.
+The General Counsel and the members of the Board are appointed by the President with the consent of the Senate for five-year terms.
+Headquartered in Washington D.C., the NLRB also has several regional offices to help with local union elections and alleged violations of the NLRA.

 Who Is Subject to the NLRB?

-Private sector employers whose business activity in interstate commerce exceeds certain minimal levels fall under the jurisdiction of the NLRB.
+Private-sector employers whose business activity in interstate commerce exceeds certain minimal levels fall under the jurisdiction of the NLRB.
 This can include non-union businesses, labor organizations, non-profits, and employee-owned businesses.
-For example, retailers are subject to the NLRB’s jurisdiction if their gross annual volume of business is at least $500,000.
+For example, retailers are subject to the NLRB's jurisdiction if their gross annual volume of business is at least $500,000.
+For shopping centers, jurisdiction includes those with gross annual business of at least $100,000.

 How Does the NLRB Help Employees?